 sudo apt install speedtest-cli (or your distro’s equivalent) to get it.

-1) Open a new Terminal window (on most Linux distributions you can do this quickly by pressing the
+1) Open a new terminal window (on most Linux distributions you can do this quickly by pressing the

-3) Press the Enter key on your keyboard to run the command.
+3) Press the Enter key on your keyboard

 If you want to see more information about your network during and after the test (such as IP address, test location, etc) you can run